shu1827/devops-project-document/README.md

 The folder contains the Terraform code that can be used for designing a infrastructure for a web application.

+## Project-07
+## (AWS CI/CD Project)
+In this project, we are going to use AWS services to fetch our code, build it and deploy it on AWS Elastic Beanstalk.
+As you may have seen Jenkins CI CD pipeline, Same way we are going to create a code pipeline, but we are going to use AWS services for that.
+We are going to migrate it from GitHub to Bitbucket.Then we are going to use AWS Code Build service, which is going to fetch the source code from Bitbucket and deploy it on Beanstalk.

+For the code Repository we are using
+- Bitbucket

+We're using AWS cloud computing and the services that we are going to use In this project are:
+- Elastic Beanstalk
+- RDS
+- CodePipeline
+- CodeBuild
+- Cloud watch

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.